davebuk/davebuk-Wemos-MQTT-websocket-PubSub-client/README.md

 ﻿## Wemos-MQTT-websocket-PubSub-client

  This project came about while looking for a quick way of seeing the status of various espurna flashed IOT devices.
 All of my devices use the MQTT protocol to communicate with openHAB.
+The project is my first attempt at bringing code like this together so there maybe a chance things will stop working.
+Feel free to offer any Pull requests or raise issues, but I can't promise to be able to implement ideas or fix things quickly. :)

  Using the option of MQTT over websockets, I found a web based MQTT client made by HiveMQ that will run in a single web page.
 I wondered if it was possible to run the page in a web server hosted on an ESP8266 WEMOS D1 MINI board.